 Smith earned both NSCAA South Region and SEC Coach of the Year honors in 2011 for the second time in three years after solidifying South Carolina as an elite conference contender and nationally-acclaimed program.
 The Gamecocks won the 2011 SEC regular season and eastern division titles with a 9-2-0 record and moved to the NCAA Second Round for the third consecutive year - one of only two SEC programs to do so in that span.

 The 2011 team posted a 16-7-0 overall mark and a program-record 9-2-0 finish in conference play en route to the title.
 Smith's squad finished the season with a program-record eight-match SEC winning streak to win the league despite playing road games at the league's No. 2 (LSU), No. 3 (Tennessee), No. 4 (Florida) and No. 5 (Georgia) seeds.
 The record-breaking season ended with a loss to eventual national champion Stanford in a year where Smith's Gamecocks played three of the four teams in the 2011 College Cup.
 The squad swept the SEC postseason awards with Kayla Grimsley winning her second consecutive SEC Offensive Player of the Year award and freshman Sabrina D'Angelo being named SEC Freshman of the Year, SEC Co-Defensive Player of the Year and SEC Goalkeeper of the Year - in the process becoming the first player in conference history to earn two player of the year honors in the same season.
-Grimsley also was named a second team All-American by the NSCAA and Soccer America, while D'Angelo was named a first team All-Freshman selection.
+Grimsley also was named a second team All-American by the NSCAA and Soccer America, while D'Angelo was named a first team All-Freshman selection by the organization.

 Once again, the Gamecocks finished as the top defensive unit in the league in 2011.
 The Gamecock squad held seven of 11 SEC opponents to four shots on goal or less, and finished the regular season as the SEC's leader in nearly every major defensive category including goals against average, shots on goal allowed and points allowed.
 The team posted nine shutouts on the year and was led by first team All-SEC selection Ellen Fahey.
 Offensively, Grimsley became South Carolina's all-time leading scorer at 119 points and finished the season eighth on the NCAA active list for career points.